 \paragraph{ReNeLLM} ReNeLLM proposes an automatic framework for generating effective jailbreak prompts by leveraging nested and scenario-based transformations of initial adversarial templates.
 It systematically rewrites and combines prompt structures to improve jailbreak success rates while maintaining semantic coherence.
 In our experiments, we follow the default configuration and use \texttt{gpt-3.5-turbo} as both the rewrite and judge model.
 We set the maximum number of iterations per prompt to 20.

 \paragraph{AutoDAN-Turbo} AutoDAN-Turbo introduces a black-box jailbreak method that automatically discovers and evolves diverse jailbreak strategies without any human intervention or predefined pattern scopes.
 It maintains a lifelong strategy library and can incorporate external human-designed jailbreak strategies in a plug-and-play fashion.
-In our experiments, we follow the default setting and use \texttt{llama3} as the attacker model.
-We set the number of optimization epochs to 20 for each prompt.
+In our experiments, we follow the default setting and set the number of optimization epochs to 20 for each prompt.

 \paragraph{PAP} PAP (Persuasive Adversarial Prompts) rethinks jailbreak attacks through the lens of human-like persuasion, using a taxonomy of social science persuasion techniques to generate interpretable adversarial prompts.
-In our experiments, we use the top five persuasive techniques and allow the attacker LLM to generate five persuasive prompts per epoch.
-Due to computational and API budget constraints, we set the maximum number of epochs per prompt to 5.
-Despite this limitation, PAP still achieves strong jailbreak performance across models.
+In our experiments, we use the top five persuasive techniques and maintain a comparable API budget as ReNeLLM and AutoDAN-Turbo by limiting the maximum number of epochs per prompt to 5.

 \paragraph{SSJ} SSJ conducts speech-based jailbreak attacks by partially masking harmful content and reconstructing it through audio inputs.
-In our experiments, we use \texttt{gpt-5} to select one harmful word for each query and mask it in the text prompt, then transform the masked word character-by-character into audio using \texttt{GPT-4o-mini-tts} with the default configuration.
-The generated audio is provided together with the corresponding SSJ text template as input to the target models.
+Following the default setting, we select one harmful word for each query and mask it in the text prompt, then transform the masked word character-by-character into audio using \texttt{GPT-4o-mini-tts}.
+The generated audio is provided together with the corresponding SSJ text template.